cultureandempire/cultureandempire.github.io/README.md

 * Guaranteed right to remix any work as long as a different title is used.
 * No expiration on CT; it can last forever, as long as the user account exists.

 That's it.
 The whole thing can be implemented by content hosting sites without any state intervention -- no courts, or lawyers, or police.
 The main problem is that it could conflict with existing copyright.
-That can be solved by mandating upfront that all work put into the domain must be correctly licensed.
+That can be solved by mandating up-front that all work put into the domain must be correctly licensed.

 We can do this for any digital work: text, music, images, video, software.
 We can do this today by using a mix of a share-alike license (like the Creative Commons Share-Alike license, or the GPL) and traditional trademark.
 This is what we do in the ZeroMQ communities for the software we make.
 However, with the backing of content hosting sites, we could dispense with trademarks.